 Veterinary Qualifications Explained

 All veterinary surgeons must spend 5 or 6 years at university studying an approved degree course.
-All of the vets at the practice qualified from the Royal Veterinary College, London and hold the BVetMed degree.
-The degree allows registration with the Royal College of Veterinary Surgeons (RCVS) and allows the veterinary surgeon to use MRCVS after their name, denoting they are a member of the RCVS.
+The degree allows registration with the Royal College of Veterinary Surgeons (RCVS) and allows the veterinary surgeon to use MRCVS after their name, denoting they are a member of the Royal College of Veterinary Surgeons.

 Certificate in Advanced Veterinary Practice